hongbowu/Good-README/README.md

 Good-README is a tool designed to save you time when creating a README file for your project.
 With this tool, you can easily input the information you want and generate a well-formatted README file in Markdown.

 ## User Story
-As a user, when I need to write a README file, I want a tool that allows me to input the desired content and generates a README file in Markdown format according to my preferences.
-By following the instructions, I can easily create a README file tailored to my needs.
+As a user, when I need to write a README file,
+I want a tool that allows me to input the desired content and generates a README file in Markdown format according to my preferences.
+By following the instructions,
+Then I can easily create a README file tailored to my needs.

 ## How to Use
-1.Run the Good-README tool.
+1.Run the Good-README tool in terminal.
 2.Follow the prompts to input your project's title, introduction, user story, and instructions on how to use the tool.
 3.Optionally, choose a license for your project or choose not to use any license.
 4.The tool will generate a README file in Markdown format based on your inputs.